 In April 2015, the FASB issued an accounting standard update which changes the presentation of debt issuance costs in the applicable financial statements.
 Under the accounting standard update, an entity should present such costs in the balance sheet as a direct deduction from the related debt liability rather than as an asset.
 Amortization of the costs is reported as interest expense.
-This accounting standard update will be effective for FactSet beginning in the first quarter of fiscal 2017.
+This accounting standard update will be effective for FactSet beginning in the first quarter of fiscal 2017, with early adoption in fiscal 2016 permitted.
 The Company does not believe this new accounting standard update will have a material impact on its consolidated financial statements.